mikaelvesavuori/minibook-better-apis/README.md

 {% hint style='info' %}

-**Caveat**: No single example can fully encompass all details involved in such a complex territory as this, but at least I will give it a try!
+**Caveat**: No single example project or book can fully encompass all details involved in such a complex territory as this, but at least I will give it a try!

 {% endhint %}

-## Context
+## Why should you care?

 You will be especially interested in this project if you have ever been involved in situations like the ones below, and want to have ideas for how to address them: